danidiaz/cauldron/README.md

 ```

 These secondary outputs of a constructor, like `Initializer` and `Inspector`,
 must have `Monoid` instances.
-Unlike with the "primary" bean the constructor produces, they
+Unlike with the "primary" bean the constructor
+produces, they
 *can* be produced by more than one constructor.
 Their values will be aggregated
 across all the constructors that produce them.

-Constructors can depend on the final combined value of an aggregate bean by taking
+Constructors can depend on the final aggregated value of an aggregate bean by taking
 the bean as a regular argument.
 Here, `makeDebuggingServer` receives the
 `mappend`ed value of all the `Inspector`s produced by other constructors (or
 `mempty`, if no constructor produces them):